 When correctly implemented, remote learning creates opportunities for effective teaching and collaboration outside of the classroom.
 And in recent times, a school’s provision for online learning has never been more important.
 Rapid uptake and steep learning curves have ensued by pupils, parents, and teachers alike.
 Through this time of crisis, many educators have seen the challenges, successes, value, and skill involved in delivering quality education virtually.

-There is no ‘one size fits all’ solution for implementing online learning in your school.
+There is no ‘one size fits all’ solution for implementing remote teaching in your school or college.
 Each setting will have slightly different requirements and opt for a different technology to reach their goals.
 Whether you choose to try ZOOM, Google Classroom, or Microsoft Teams, we explore remote learning generally as well as signposting different platforms.
 We develop strategies to guide your staff through the processes involved in becoming online learning literate.
 From thinking about the curriculum and how you can best deliver engaging and exciting lessons, to the best procedures for feeding back and marking work.

 Who is this INSET for?